RAUNAK461807/javascript.mini-project-simon-say/README.md

 # simon say

-This is mone of the most popular game.
+This is one of the most popular game.